-- 1. Preserve Mont Vernon's rural character (including but not limited to: farms and other agricultural uses, fields, forests, stone walls, and no traffic lights). - 2.
-Maintain the Town Center's historical roots while fostering an environment that allows mixed uses such as living, gathering and limited commerce. - 3.
-Being good stewards of our town's wildlife habitat and natural resources. - 4.
-Develop housing zoning to accommodate people of all ages and stages of life. - 5.
-Find creative ways to utilize town owned land to generate town revenue. - 6.
-Maintain visual separation along our town boundaries.
+- Preserve Mont Vernon rural character (Including but not limited to farms and other agricultural uses, fields, forests, stone walls, and no traffic lights) - Maintain the town center's historic roots while fostering an environment that allows mixed uses such as living, gathering and limited commerce - Being good stewards of our town's wildlife habitat and natural resources. - Develop housing zoning to accommodate people of all ages and stages of life. - Maintain visual separation along our town boundaries.